cloud9ide/outplan/README.md

 });
 ```

-OutPlan is doesn't use SHA1 and BigNumbers by default in order to keep a light
+OutPlan uses MD5 for hashing.
+The underlying Planout.js library can also
-footprint, particularly when used in the client.
-To use the full SHA1
+use SHA1, but it's a bit more heavy-weight for client-side applications.
-implementation for deterministic hashes as used by PlanOut, use the following:
+If you want to use SHA1, try the following:

 ```
 var outplan = require("outplan/dist/outplan_full");